Toddler

 “Some people read, pray, watch TV, meditate, and so on,” Schlegel said.
 “We can’t just expect a child to get into bed and fall asleep.
 We have to allow our kids this time and this space to learn to calm their bodies.”

 Allow your little one to find ways to wind down in their bed, like looking at books or playing with stuffed animals, and falling asleep on their own without you in the room (more on that later).
-The quiet “play” in their bed will help keep them from getting out of bed to find you for something and ensure that’s where they fall asleep—and stay.
+The quiet “play” in their bed will help keep your toddler from getting out of bed to find you for something and ensure that’s where they fall asleep—and stay.

 2. Don’t Stay in the Room Until They Fall Asleep

 Adults wake up multiple times a night and fall back asleep.
 Like adults, kids also wake up multiple times a night.
-Parents can help them feel comfortable falling asleep on their own when they first go to sleep for the night.
+Parents can help toddlers feel comfortable falling asleep on their own when they first go to bed for the night.
 Dr. Lynelle Schneeberg, a psychologist at Yale Medicine who specializes in behavioral sleep medicine and wrote a book on sleep coaching told me this is one of the most important things parents can do to help their kids fall back asleep in the middle of the night.

 “Whatever you do at bedtime, they’ll come to seek the same thing in the middle of the night,” Schneeberg said.
 “Your child might fall asleep easily with you next to them, but it’s really hard if they wake up a lot at night, and they always need your help to get back to sleep.”